pISTA: preconditioned Iterative Soft Thresholding Algorithm for Graphical Lasso: Conclusions

 \section{Conclusions}

-In this work we presented a quasi-Newton method for solving sparse inverse covariance estimation problem.
-Our method creates simplified approximate second order optimization where the different variables dependency can be guessed in a simple manner.
+In this work we presented a method for solving sparse inverse covariance estimation problems.
+Our method creates simplified approximate second-order optimization where the different variables' dependencies can be guessed in a simple manner.
 Moreover, the method is designed to be implemented using matrix operations which can be done on a GPU, allowing us to solve the problem efficiently.
-We showed the desirability of GPU implementations and that our pISTA method has better results for various problems structures.
+We showed the desirability of GPU implementations and that our pISTA method has better results for various problem structures.

 \appendixnotitle